fuerdagegen/berlin-neighborhood-clustering/README.md

 Before feature engineering, all source layers were audited.

-A major finding was the distinction between:
+A key distinction was identified between:

 - structured fields
 - noisy free-text fields

 ### Included

-Examples of structured signals:
+Structured signals such as:

 - counts
 - accessibility flags
 - capacities
 - areas
 - numeric attributes
 - categorical amenity types

 ### Excluded

 Fields such as:

 - `opening_hours`
 - `operating_hours`
 - free-text descriptions

-were intentionally excluded.
+were intentionally excluded due to inconsistency and lack of standardization.

-These fields were highly inconsistent and would require dedicated preprocessing.

 Examples included:

 - `24/7`
 - `Mo-Fr 08:00-18:00`
 - `see website`

-These remain strong future candidates for liveliness features.
+These fields remain strong candidates for future work on temporal and liveliness features.

 ---